Understanding MIME types and content sniffing

 Before diving into how browsers deal with MIME types, it’s worth briefly looking at what a MIME type actually is.

-The list of official MIME types is maintained by IANA, but many legacy and vendor-specific types still exist.
+List of official MIME types is maintained by IANA, but many legacy and vendor-specific types still exist.

 How browsers deal with MIME types